azeeson/liquid-loader/README.md

 ---

 If you have multiple templates, you can provide the data to your templates from data files.
-They must be called the same as the templates of which they have data for but with a `.json` extension.
+Data files must be called the same as the templates of which they have data for but with a `.json` extension and they must be placed inside the data `dataPath` directory provided in the plugin configuration (`/data` by default).

-For example, if your template is named `template-1.liquid`, then your data file must be: `template-1.liquid.json` and would look like this:
+For example, if your template is named `template-1.liquid`, then your data file must be: `./data/template-1.liquid.json` and would look like this:

 ```json
 {